ACCESS CONTROL as a SERVICE

 ACCESS CONTROL ANYWHERE

-With IP-connected door controllers and cloud-based administrative software, the cost of the installation only depends on the number of doors – not where they are located.
+With IP-connected door controllers and cloud based management software, the cost of the installation only depends on the number of doors – not where they are located.
 The solution is as appropriate for a local health care organization with 2 or 20 clinics, as it is for a medium sized company with 5 or 50 branch offices around the world.

 HARDWARE FROM AXIS COMMUNICATIONS